Sponsor and status

 Sponsor.
 Representative for Maryland's 7th congressional district.
 Democrat.

 Length: 3 pages

-This bill was introduced on December 6, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 6, 1995, in a previous session of Congress, but it did not receive a vote.

 Dec 6, 1995